PopcornData/shaw-scraper/README.md

 heroku config:set MONGODB_URL=<your_MongoDB_connection_string>
 ```
-5. Deploy to Heroku(Make sure that you navigate to the cloned folder)
+5. Deploy to Heroku (Make sure that you navigate to the cloned folder before deploying)
 ```
 git push heroku master
 ```